benmvp/slides/2022/connecttech/ts-react.md

 </div>

 NOTES:

+- Okay, #2
 - React `PropTypes` are optional by default
-- I used to see of examples where `PropTypes` are defined
+- I used to see plenty of examples where `PropTypes` are defined
   * But none of them are marked with `isRequired`
   * But if you look at the code and how they're used, the props are _definitely_ required
   * These are bugs waiting to happen
 - TypeScript interface properties are **required** by default
   * So without doing anything special you're guaranteed that the values will exist
-  * Nice!
+  * Super nice!
-- Here we're defining the `AppProps` w/ 2 properties:
+- Here we're defining the `AppProps` props w/ 2 properties:
   * `players` is a string array (think `PropTypes.arrayOf()`)
   * `count` which is a number
 - So if I call the component, leaving off a required prop (`count` in this case)
-- It will yell at me, and again not compile
+- The type checker will yell at me, and again not compile

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->